Easy Creamed Corn from the Cob - No Heavy Cream

-Great creamed corn starts with fresh corn, not a can opener.
+Great creamed corn starts with fresh sweet corn, not a can.
 It's all about opening the kernels and "milking" the juice from the cob.
-That's easy to do with a neat little device I found online.
+It's easy to do with a neat little device I found online.
 Give this a try and you will never open a can of creamed corn again.

-Creamed corn without cream is one of those dishes that leave's you wondering, "Why haven't I ever heard of that?"
-It's so easy and so good, and all without any cream or milk.
+Creamed corn without heavy cream is one of those dishes that leave's you wondering, "Why haven't I ever heard of that?"
+It's so easy and so good, and doesn't contain any cream or milk.
 How is that possible?
 Well the liquid actually comes from the corn itself.
 The process of opening the kernels and milking the juice from the cob produces more than enough liquid for the dish.
-This creamed corn recipe without heavy cream is really easy to make.

-This is all thanks to Lee's Original Wooden Corn Cutter and Creamer It's available on Amazon for about $28 USD.
-Invented in 1939 by Lee Manufacturing Company and patented in 1942, the company is in business and still selling it!
-As a corn cob slides down the wood ramp, the first blades opens up the kernels of corn.
+I used Lee's Original Wooden Corn Cutter and Creamer.
+It's available on Amazon for about $28 USD.
+Invented in 1939 by Lee Manufacturing Company and patented in 1942, the company is still in business and still selling it!
+This device is comprised of two blades attached to a 12" by 2" piece of wood with a channel carved into it.
+As a corn cob slides down the wood ramp, the first blade opens up the kernels of corn.
+The second blade scrapes the cob and releases all of the liquid, bringing out the sweetness of the corn.

 This ingenious little device works extremely well.
 If you watch the video, you will notice that I am wearing a protective glove on one hand.
 While the blades on this device are not terribly sharp, it would still hurt to hit them, hence the glove.